-The grant date present values were estimated using a binomial option-pricing model in accordance with the rules and regulations of the SEC and are not intended to forecast appreciation of our stock price.
+intended to forecast appreciation of our stock price.
 The 2019 SSARs had an estimated grant date present value of \$8.30.
 The assumptions used in the binomial model are discussed in Note 12 to our financial statements for the year ended December 31, 2019, which are included in our 2019 Annual Report to Shareholders.
 The SSARs will not confer an actual dollar benefit on the holder unless they vest and are subsequently exercised at a time when the market value of the stock exceeds the exercise price of the SSARs, and are not transferable, except by will, inheritance, qualified domestic relations order or gift to or for the benefit of family.
 The amount of any such benefit which may be obtained by exercise of the SSARs is not in any way predicated on or controlled by the estimate presented.

 - (3) The 2019 amounts are payouts of awards pursuant to our performance-based annual cash incentive as discussed on page 29 of the "Compensation Discussion and Analysis."
 The amounts shown were paid to the NEOs in March of the following year.
 Mr. Tiede elected to defer \$372,182 of this amount into a stock equivalent account under the Deferred Compensation Plan for Corporate Officers in compliance with IRC Section 409A.
 The value of this account will not be payable until at least six months after his separation of service from the Company, which occurred February 29, 2020.
 The Deferred Compensation Plan for Corporate Officers is described under the caption "Nonqualified Deferred Compensation Plans" on page 49. - (4) Pension pay and benefit service were frozen on December 31, 2018.
 Therefore, no pension benefits accrued in 2019 for any NEOs.
 For Messrs.
 Fuller, Coker, Tomaszewski and Saunders, the amounts shown in this column are the aggregate change in the actuarial present value of accumulated benefits under our defined benefit pension plans shown in the "2019 Pension Benefits" table on page 46, from the pension plan measurement date used for our audited financial statements for the prior completed fiscal year to the pension plan measurement date used for the audited financial statements for the covered year shown in the table.
 These amounts are determined using interest rate and mortality rate assumptions consistent with those used in our financial statements.
-In the present value of accumulated benefits resulted from updated interest rates and mortality.
+Increases in the present value of accumulated benefits resulted from updated interest rates and mortality.
 Mr. Tiede and Mrs. Albrecht do not participate in these plans. - (5) All other compensation for 2019 consisted of the following components for each NEO: